Complete puppy buying guide

 Return clause

-A return clause: the breeder takes the puppy back any time, if you can't keep it.
+A return clause (a promise that the breeder will take the dog back if you can no longer keep it): the breeder takes the puppy back at any time if you can't keep it.

 - / 06